 The Six C’s of Document Management Best Practices for Life Sciences

-Implementing a best practice solution for any quality process is essential to help an emerging Life Science company insure compliance and quality for their organization.
-Especially when it comes to Document Management, regulatory agencies in the Life Science industries expect that your company has proper controls in place that insure the documents you are using have been properly authored, reviewed and approved and that your staff have been adequately trained on them and, of course, can easily access and use the effective documents at all times.
+Implementing a best-practice solution for any quality process is essential to help an emerging Life Science company ensure compliance and quality for their organization.
+Especially when it comes to Document Management, regulatory agencies in the Life Science industries expect that your company has proper controls in place that ensure the documents you are using have been properly authored, reviewed and approved and that your staff have been adequately trained on them and, of course, can easily access and use the effective documents at all times.
 As documents are truly the backbone of all of your quality processes, this is indeed appropriate.
 For if your documents are not controlled, neither will be your processes.

 A best practice approach for implementing an electronic Document Management system can be summed up into “Six C’s”.
 These six terms help identify the areas that should be addressed when implementing an electronic Document Management system.
 The Six C’s are:

 Consistency: Use the system as a central repository for all documents, implementing consistent workflow path(s) for documents depending on document type.
 Use consistent Document Templates and standardize attributes (e.g. approvers, periodic review timelines) for similar document types.

 Communication: Information must be easily available to your staff throughout the

 workflow process, allowing virtual collaboration no matter where the team is located.
 Furthermore, those people in this document review/approval process that are assigned tasks must be provided communication and follow-up reminders to ensure their tasks are being completed on-time and never “fall through the cracks”.
 Finally, notifications of new and revised documents must be communicated effectively to the training organization to ensure requirement employee training is accomplished.